LeoL18/CSIP/README.md

 ![image](contrastive.png)

 ## Data
-The dataset we used can be found at [here](https://gigadb.org/dataset/100200), and the scripts for downloading the dataset can be found at [here](https://github.com/gigascience/paper-bray2017/tree/master?tab=readme-ov-file).
+The dataset we used can be found at [here](https://gigadb.org/dataset/100200), and the scripts for downloading the dataset can be found at [here](https://github.com/gigascience/paper-bray2017/tree/master?tab=readme-ov-file), along with the SMILES representation of molecules.

 Metadata can be found at data\plates_metadata.
 Images are not provided.